vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 - There is a way to bind parameters to a model, and yield an interactive model like $f_\Theta$.
 However, can't train with this, it is a static model.
 X
 - regularisation layers like dropout X
 - composing layers like Sequential X
-- Learning Rate schedulers
+- Learning Rate schedulers X
-    - Linear, w/ warmup
+    - Linear, w/ warmup X
-- Grad clipping and chaining
+- Grad clipping and chaining X
-- EMA
+- EMA X
 - Finetuning specific parameters
 - Orbax?
     - Just mention?
 Or show basic use-case?
-- Non differentiable module parameters? (codebooks, batch norm, etc)
-- gradient accumulation? optax.MultiSteps
+- gradient accumulation? optax.MultiSteps X
 - refer to other losses and optimisers (link to API reference)

 I'd like to finish this blog post by highlighting some interesting and useful